 We are interested in creative pursuits that place the human being in the centre.
 We are investing into projects that stimulate natural curiosity, that develop awareness, inner freedom, empathy, expressiveness and ability to connect and collaborate with others.
 Our work is centred around educational and open creative projects.

 We see educational projects as a living process and as an encounter.
 Continuous development of ways of teaching & learning as interconnected processes, as well as integral approaches to the outer and inner world both in children and adults, are important to us.
 To learn more about our view on education click here.

 In our creative projects we are not trying to make the next statement in one or another artistic field.
 What interests us is the liberation of internal capacities through the play of creativity, the possibility to go one’s own way, to sculpt one’s own life into an artwork of an ever-changing form.
 These projects are our means to connect with the world around.
 Click here to continue reading about our view on arts practice.

 | PROJECTS FOR KIDS & TEENS |

-We offer creative projects for children of different ages based on learning through experience, interdisciplinary connections, collaborative interaction, diversity of forms of expression, and movement being an integral part of creative processes.
-We want to give children different tools to find ways to express themselves, to explore new ideas and spaces following their natural curiosity, to develop confidence to experiment.
-The art is in the child.
-To learn more about our educational philosophy click here.
+We offer creative projects for children and young people of different ages based on learning through experience, interdisciplinary connections, collaborative interaction, diversity of forms of expression, as well as movement and embodied awareness being an integral part of creative processes.
+We want to give children and youngsters different tools to find ways to express themselves, to explore new ideas following their natural curiosity, to develop confidence to experiment and create their reality.

 | WORKSHOPS FOR ADULTS |